-You can get hummingbird nectar at the Store.
-However, it is simple to make at home.
+You can get hummingbird nectar at the store.
+However, it is simple and easy to make a homemade hummingbird nectar recipe.
+And, for a whole lot less money.
 It only includes sugar and water.
-Furthermore, it only takes a few minutes to make.
+Furthermore, it only takes a few minutes to make this vitally important hummingbird food..

 Note: Store-bought nectar includes a dye to make it red in color.
 This is because the birds are attracted to the color red.
 However, red-colored nectar is not necessary.
+Hummingbird feeders are red, and the feeding ports are usually yellow.
+This attracts the birds.
 In addition, some believe the dye can be harmful.
-Hummingbird feeders are usually red and will attract them.

 It seems every serious bird enthusiast wants a hummingbird in their backyard.
 The good news is that attracting hummingbirds is not too difficult.
 We suggest a two-step approach: Plant flowers that attract hummingbirds.
 Second, get a hummingbird feeder.
 Place the feeder near a window, where you can view these amazing, yet tiny birds.